When science redefines death, what does it mean to live?

 Episode 4: The Return

-If death can reverse, how then should we live?
+If death is only the beginning, how then should we live?

 Hear from real-life survivors of Recorded Experiences of Death, discuss Dr. Parnia’s own mortality date of October 2051, feature legal and ethical implications from Parnia’s closing chapters.